 The economies of one or more countries in which the Fund may invest may be in various states of transition from a planned economy to a more market oriented economy.
 The economies of such countries differ from the economies of most developed countries in many respects, including levels of government involvement, states of development, growth rates, control of foreign exchange and allocation of resources.
 Economic growth in these economies may be uneven both geographically and among various sectors of their economies and may also be accompanied by periods of high inflation.
 Political changes, social instability and adverse diplomatic developments in these countries could result in the imposition of additional government restrictions, including expropriation of assets, confiscatory taxes or nationalization of some or all of the property held by the underlying issuers of securities of emerging market issuers.
-There is no guarantee that the governments of these countries will not revert back to some form of planned or non-market oriented economy, and such governments continue to be active participants in many economic sectors through ownership positions and regulation.
+There is no guarantee that the governments continue to be active participants in many economic sectors through ownership positions and regulation.
 The allocation of resources in such countries is subject to a high level of government control.
 Such countries' governments may strictly regulate the payment of foreign currency denominated obligations and set monetary policy.
 Through their policies, these governments may provide preferential treatment to particular industries or companies.
 The policies set by the government of one of these countries could have a substantial effect on that country's economy.

 Investment and Repatriation Restrictions.
 The government in an emerging market country may restrict or control to varying degrees the ability of foreign investors to invest in securities of issuers located or operating in such emerging market countries.
 These restrictions and/or controls may at times limit or prevent foreign investment in securities of issuers located or operating in emerging market countries and may inhibit the Fund's ability to meet its investment objective.
 In addition, the Fund may not be able to buy or sell securities or receive full value for such securities.
-Moreover, certain emerging market countries may require governmental approval or special licenses prior to investments by foreign investors and may limit the amount of investments by foreign investors in a particular industry and/or issuer; may limit such foreign investment to a certain class of securities of an issuer that may have less advantageous rights than the classes available for purchase by domiciliaries of such emerging market countries; and/or may impose additional taxes on foreign investors.
+Moreover, certain emerging market countries may require governmental approval or special licenses prior to investments by foreign investors and may limit the amount of investments by foreign investors in a particular industry and/or issuer; may limit such foreign investors.
 A delay in obtaining a required government approval or a license would delay investments in those emerging market countries, and, as a result, the Fund may not be able to invest in certain securities while approval is pending.
 The government of certain emerging market countries may also withdraw or decline to renew a license that enables the Fund to invest in such country.
-These factors make investing in issuers located or operating in emerging market countries significantly riskier than investing in issuers located or operating in more developed countries, and any one of them could cause a decline in the net asset value of the Fund.
+These factors make investing in issuers located or operating in emerging market countries, and any one of them could cause a decline in the net asset value of the Fund.